-United Arab Emirates NASDAQ Dubai
+United Arab Emirates Abu Dhabi Securities Exchange

-United Kingdom Alternative Investment Market of the London Stock Exchange (AIM)
+NASDAQ Dubai

+USA
-United States of America NASDAQ (the electronic inter-dealer quotation system of America operated by the National Association of Securities Dealers Inc);

-any exchange registered with the Securities and Exchange Commission as a national stock exchange.
-NYSE Euronext, CME Group and the stock exchanges of Chicago;
+- NASDAQ (the electronic inter-dealer quotation system of America operated by the National Association of Securities Dealers Inc); - any exchange registered with the Securities and Exchange Commission as a national stock exchange; NYSE Euronext and Chicago Stock Exchange (CHX); - 3. the market in transferable securities issued by or on behalf of the Government of the United States of

-the market in transferable securities issued by or on behalf of the Government of the United States of America conducted through persons for the time being recognised and supervised by the Federal Reserve Bank of New York and known as primary dealer;

-the Over-the-Counter Market regulated by the "National Association of
+- America conducted through persons for the time being recognised and supervised by the Federal Reserve Bank of New York and known as primary dealer; - 4. the Over-the-Counter Market regulated by the National Association of Securities Dealers Inc.

-Securities Dealers Inc".